What is Menopause?

 Making lifestyle changes, such as ensuring you drink the recommended amount of 11.5 cups of water each day to flush the harmful bacteria out of your urinary tract, can help tremendously with UTIs.
 It's also important to wash your genitals each day, wipe front to back, pass urine regularly, and ensure you pee and drink water after sex.

-In addition to these healthy routines, taking daily cranberry supplements such as Utiva's UTI Control 36PAC Cranberry Pills Supplement can help break the UTI-antibiotics cycle to avoid antibiotic resistance.
+In addition to these healthy routines, taking daily cranberry supplements such as Utiva's UTI Cranberry PACs Supplement can help break the UTI-antibiotics cycle to avoid antibiotic resistance.

 If you are going through menopause and experiencing frequent UTIs, shop Utiva’s collection of UTI supplements, tests and more.
 All of our high-quality ingredients are sourced from North America and are doctor approved!